Michigan goal: National Hockey League

-Several NHL players, including Ryan Getzlaf and Tyler Ennis, have attempted Michigan goals.
 The first successful Michigan goal attempt in the NHL came from Andrei Svechnikov of the Carolina Hurricanes, scoring against Calgary Flames goaltender David Rittich on October 29, 2019.
-Svechnikov scored a second such goal against the Winnipeg Jets on December 17, 2019, against goaltender Connor Hellebuyck.
+Svechnikov scored a second such goal against the Winnipeg Jets on December 17, 2019, against future Vezina winning goaltender Connor Hellebuyck.
+Svechnikov scored a third Michigan goal against Boston Bruins goaltender Jeremy Swayman on April 9, 2024.

 On December 7, 2021, Trevor Zegras of the Anaheim Ducks paired up with Sonny Milano to create an alley-oop variant of the Michigan goal.
 Zegras's maneuver was technically an assist: Zegras lifted the puck on his stick, then passed it to Milano, who was standing just in front of the Buffalo Sabres' goal, and who shot the puck down into the Sabres' net.
 Zegras scored a Michigan goal by himself against the Montreal Canadiens at the Bell Centre on January 27, 2022.
 He scored another Michigan goal against the Arizona Coyotes on April 1, 2022.
 Zegras's goals landed him on the North American cover of the NHL 23 video game.

 In 2022, Swedish forward Filip Forsberg, who has scored a Michigan goal for the Nashville Predators, observed that goaltenders are starting to get better at defending the top corner of the net when an attacker is in the goaltender trapezoid behind the net.

+On December 23, 2023, Connor Bedard scored a Michigan goal for the Chicago Blackhawks in a 7–5 loss to the St. Louis Blues.
+Hours later, Zegras scored a Michigan goal for the Anaheim Ducks en route to a 3–2 loss to the Seattle Kraken.
+It was the first time in NHL history two players scored a Michigan goal on the same day.

+PWHL

+On March 22, 2025, Abby Roque (coincidentally a native of Michigan) from the New York Sirens scored the first Michigan goal in Professional Women's Hockey League history against the Ottawa Charge.